★ WIDE MOAT STOCKS & COMPETITIVE ADVANTAGES ★

 Evidence

-Large processing scale supports spreading fixed costs (platform, security, compliance, and ops) and sustaining investment; planned Worldpay acquisition would further increase scale if closed.
+Large processing scale supports spreading fixed costs (platform, security, compliance, and ops) and sustaining investment; the completed Worldpay acquisition materially increased merchant processing scale, but integration risk is now a core execution risk.

 Erosion risks